-Note 10-Employee benefit plan
+Note 11-Employee benefit plan

 The Foundation contributes to a simplified employee pension plan on behalf of its employees.
-During the years ended December 31, 2022 and 2021, contributions to the plan totaled \$44,867 and \$40,386, respectively.
+During the years ended December 31, 2023 and 2022, contributions to the plan totaled \$116,763 and \$44,867, respectively.

-Note 11-Related party transactions
+Note 12-Related party transactions

-During the years ended December 31, 2022 and 2021, the Foundation received contributions from board members and their employers in the amount of approximately \$2,339,476 and \$1,805,910, respectively.
+During the years ended December 31, 2023 and 2022, the Foundation received contributions from board members and their employers in the amount of approximately \$1,770,468 and \$2,339,476, respectively.

 During the year ended December 31, 2009, the Foundation received a contribution of real property from board members in the amount of approximately \$3,291,000.
 In connection with the contribution of this property, the Foundation entered into a management agreement with a management company owned by a board member.
-Management fees, including commissions for placing tenants, paid to the management company under this agreement were approximately \$3,000 during the years ended December 31, 2022 and 2021.
+Management fees, including commissions for placing tenants, paid to the management company under this agreement were approximately \$3,000 during each of the years ended December 31, 2023 and 2022.
+As disclosed in Note 7, the property was donated as of December 31, 2023.

 The management agreement provides for reimbursement by the Foundation of any expenditure paid by the management company on behalf of the Foundation.
-Amounts due from the Foundation to the management company related to these expenses were approximately \$11,000 at December 31, 2022 and 2021 and are included in other liabilities in the consolidated statements of financial position.
+Amounts due from the Foundation to the management company related to these expenses were approximately \$-0- and \$11,000 at December 31, 2023 and 2022, respectively, and are included in other liabilities in the consolidated statements of financial position.

 The management company receives rental income on behalf of the Foundation and pays expenses related to the real property on behalf of the Foundation.
 Rental income in excess of expenses is submitted to the Foundation periodically throughout the year.
-Cash received by the Foundation from the management company in excess of net income as of December 31, 2022 and 2021, totaled \$178,063 and \$185,404, respectively, and is classified as deferred rent revenue on the consolidated statements of financial position.
+Cash received by the Foundation from the management company in excess of net income as of December 31, 2023 and 2022, totaled \$-0- and \$178,063, respectively, and is classified as deferred rent revenue on the consolidated statements of financial position.

-The Foundation leases office space from the HUB Augusta Collaborative, Inc., discussed in Note 12.
-Related interest expense for the Foundation the year ended December 31, 2022, was \$308,521.
+The Foundation leases office space from the HUB Augusta Collaborative, Inc., discussed in Note 13.
+Related interest expense for the Foundation the years ended December 31, 2023 and 2022 was \$648,968 and \$308,521, respectively.
 The lease term is through December 2052.
-Annual future minimum lease payments related to this lease as of December 31, 2022, are as disclosed in Note 6.
+Annual future minimum lease payments related to this lease as of December 31, 2023, are as disclosed in Note 6.

-Note 12-Joint venture
+Note 13-Joint venture

-HUB Augusta Collaborative, Inc. (the "HUB") is a nonprofit corporation formed under the laws of the state of Georgia on July 1, 2021 (date of inception) and classified by the Internal Revenue Service as tax exempt under Section 501(c)(3) of the Internal Revenue Code of 1986.
+HUB Augusta Collaborative, Inc. (the "HUB") is a nonprofit corporation formed under the laws of the state of Georgia on July 1, 2021 (date of inception) and classified by the Internal Revenue Service as tax exempt under Section 501(c)(3) of the IRC.
 The Organization commenced operations on July 1, 2021 and was organized exclusively for the benefit of, to perform the actions of, or to carry out the purposes of The Community Foundation for the Central Savannah River Area, Inc.; Boys & Girls Clubs of Greater Augusta, Inc.; and Medical College of Georgia Foundation, Incorporated (the "Supported Organizations").
 The purpose of the Organization also includes making distributions to and for the benefit of the Supported Organizations and otherwise engaging in activities and transactions in furtherance of the purposes of the Supported Organizations.
+During the years ended December 31, 2023 and 2022, the Foundation granted to the HUB \$-0- and \$295,744, respectively.